mickeygoussetorg/intro-to-github-actions-talk/README.md

 I am used to explain context variables.

-### demo-05-pr.yml (Demo 05 - Pull Request)

-I am used to show triggering on a pull request, and branch protection rules.

 ### demo-05-push-to-main.yml (Demo 05 - Push To Main)

 I am used to show triggering on a push to main.